Restaurant Brighton's guide to

 For more drink delivery, see our alcohol delivery page.

 The benefits of finish at home dining kits are certainly angled towards a higher end home-dining experience.
 Presentation of your final dishes isn’t at the mercy of a courier navigating the hills of Hanover.
 The food is ready when you want it, not when it gets to you.
-And most importantly you get to fill the house with all the gorgeous smells of your meal as it cooks and take (most) of the credit for the end result yourself!
+You get to fill the house with all the gorgeous smells of your meal as it cooks.
+And you get to take most of the credit for the end result yourself!

 Top restaurants such as Wild Flor, The Coal Shed and The Grand combine their strong connections with local producers and signature flavours into elevated fine dining at home experiences.
 Cyan’s Friday Night Feasts are a weekly changing three-course meal, making Friday nights something worth celebrating again.